-Particulars Applicable NAV where the application is received upto 3:00 p.m. on closing NAV of the day on which a day and funds are available for utilization before the application is received the cut-off time where the application is received after 3:00 p.m. closing NAV of the next business on a day and funds are available for utilization on day the same day
+Particulars Applicable NAV where the application is received upto 3:00 p.m. on a day and funds are available for utilization before the cut-off time where the application is received after 3:00 p.m. on a day and funds are available for utilization on the same day

-The Mutual Fund shall calculate NAV for each calendar day in respect of the Scheme/Plan.
+The Mutual Fund shall calculate NAV for each calendar day in respect of the Scheme /Plan.